Schenectady's Community Foundation

 Schenectady STEM Scholarship

 Uploaded Image: /vs-uploads/images/STEM.jpgThanks to a gift from the estate of Sanford A. and Marilyn Shuler, the Schenectady STEM Scholarship (Clarence E. Crowfoot and Mary Clarke Fund) was created to assist graduating seniors of Schenectady High School who intend to pursue engineering or science majors in college.
-The scholarship is for $5,000, and may be paid over four years.
+Scholarships currently range from $5,000 to $10,000 each and may be paid over four years.
 Criteria for the selection of recipients include academic performance and financial need.

 For additional information on Foundation scholarships, please contact Jean Churchill at jmchurchill@schenectadyfoundation.org